Aask42/DC32_Infinite_Wifi_Portal/README.md

 ## Firmware Onboard

 Mostly-standard MicroPython with the upgraded feature of NON-BLOCKING Scanning.
 You heard that RIGHT folks.
 The Wifi Scan function has been distilled down to it's quickest in this iteration of MicroPython.
+We havebeen using Thonny to interact with it, but you can use your favorite REPL compatible interface.

 ## Hardware Onboard